HL7/ebm/input/pagecontent/index.md

 ### Profiles of Composition Resource

-The <b>EvidenceReport Profile</b> is used for a base structure (canonical resource management) for a report combining any number of <b>Citation</b>, Evidence, EvidenceVariable, EvidenceReport, and related Resources.
-The EvidenceReport Profile adds a number of extensions for metadata (<i>versionAlgorithm</i>, <i>experimental</i>, description, purpose,  copyrightLabel, approvalDate, lastReviewDate, and effectivePeriod).
-The EvidenceReport Profile sets the Composition.type.coding value to an "EvidenceReport" coding.
-The EvidenceReport Profile limits the number of subject elements to 1 and limits the resource types that can be referenced as the subject to Citation, Classification, EvidenceReportSubject, or ResearchStudy.
+The <b>EvidenceReport Profile</b> is used for a base structure (canonical resource management) for a report combining any number of <b>Citation</b>, <b>Evidence</b>, <b>EvidenceVariable</b>, <b>EvidenceReport</b>, and related Resources.
+The <b>EvidenceReport Profile</b> adds a number of extensions for metadata (<i>versionAlgorithm</i>, <i>experimental</i>, description, purpose,  copyrightLabel, approvalDate, lastReviewDate, and effectivePeriod).
+The <b>EvidenceReport Profile</b> sets the Composition.type.coding value to an "EvidenceReport" coding.
+The EvidenceReport Profile limits the number of subject elements to 1 and limits the resource types that can be referenced as the subject to <b>Citation</b>, <b>Classification</b>, <b>EvidenceReportSubject</b>, or <b>ResearchStudy</b>.
 The Composition.attester.mode element uses a CodeableConcept datatype and a Contributor Role Value Set is provided with preferred binding to include concepts for reviewer, editor, endorser, informant, and funder.
 An EvidenceReport Section Code Value Set is provided with extensible binding for the section.code elements.

-The ComparativeEvidenceReport Profile is a Profile of EvidenceReport and is used for an evidence report including the study group, exposure, comparator, and findings for any number of outcomes comparing the exposure to the comparator in the study group.
+The <b>ComparativeEvidenceReport Profile</b> is a Profile of <b>EvidenceReport</b> and is used for an evidence report including the study group, exposure, comparator, and findings for any number of outcomes comparing the exposure to the comparator in the study group.
 A category element instance expresses that the composition is a "Comparative Evidence Report" and additional category element instances may be used.

-..A 'Population' section is required with entries limited to reference StudyGroup Profile.
+..A 'Population' section is required with entries limited to reference <b>StudyGroup Profile</b>.

 ..An 'Intervention' section is required with 2 contained sections.
 The 'Intervention' section may be repeated.
-An 'Intervention Description' section is required with entries limited to reference ExposureDefinition Profile.
-An 'Intervention Group' section is required with entries limited to reference ExposureGroup Profile.
+An 'Intervention Description' section is required with entries limited to reference <b>ExposureDefinition Profile</b>.
+An 'Intervention Group' section is required with entries limited to reference <b>ExposureGroup Profile</b>.

 ..A 'Comparator' section is required with 2 contained sections.
-A 'Comparator Description' section is required with entries limited to reference ComparatorDefinition Profile or ExposureDefinition Profile.
-A 'Comparator Group' section is required with entries limited to reference ComparatorGroup Profile or ExposureGroup Profile.
+A 'Comparator Description' section is required with entries limited to reference <b>ComparatorDefinition Profile</b> or <b>ExposureDefinition Profile</b>.
+A 'Comparator Group' section is required with entries limited to reference <b>ComparatorGroup Profile</b> or <b>ExposureGroup Profile</b>.

-..A 'Study Design' section is required with entries limited to reference ResearchStudy Resource or Classification Profile.
+..A 'Study Design' section is required with entries limited to reference <b>ResearchStudy Resource</b> or <b>Classification Profile</b>.

 ..A 'Baseline Measures' section is optional.
-The 'Baseline Measures' section contains one or more sections with each of these sections identified by focus (Composition.section[baseline].section.focus) which references a VariableDefinition Profile.
+The 'Baseline Measures' section contains one or more sections with each of these sections identified by focus (Composition.section[baseline].section.focus) which references a <b>VariableDefinition Profile</b>.
 Each of these focused sections contain one or more of the following sections:

-....Composition.section[baseline].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a BaselineMeasureEvidence Profile.
+....Composition.section[baseline].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a <b>BaselineMeasureEvidence Profile</b>.

-....Composition.section[baseline].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a BaselineMeasureEvidence Profile.
+....Composition.section[baseline].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a <b>BaselineMeasureEvidence Profile</b>.

-....Composition.section[baseline].section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a BaselineMeasureEvidence Profile.
+....Composition.section[baseline].section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a <b>BaselineMeasureEvidence Profile</b>.

-....Composition.section[baseline].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a ComparativeBaselineMeasureEvidence Profile.
+....Composition.section[baseline].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a <b>ComparativeBaselineMeasureEvidence Profile</b>.

 ..A 'Participant Flow' section is optional.
-The 'Participant Flow' section contains one or more sections with each of these sections identified by focus (Composition.section[flow].section.focus) which references a ParticipantFlowMeasure Profile.
+The 'Participant Flow' section contains one or more sections with each of these sections identified by focus (Composition.section[flow].section.focus) which references a <b>ParticipantFlowMeasure Profile</b>.
 Each of these focused sections contain one or more of the following sections:

-....Composition.section[flow].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a ParticipantFlow Profile.
+....Composition.section[flow].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a <b>ParticipantFlow Profile</b>.

-....Composition.section[flow].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a ParticipantFlow Profile.
+....Composition.section[flow].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a <b>ParticipantFlow Profile</b>.

-....Composition.section[flow].section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a ParticipantFlow Profile.
+....Composition.section[flow].section.section[totalGroup] has a section.code value for 'Evidence with total group' and entries limited to a single reference of a <b>ParticipantFlow Profile</b>.

-....Composition.section[flow].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a ComparativeParticipantFlow Profile.
+....Composition.section[flow].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a <b>ComparativeParticipantFlow Profile</b>.

 ..An 'Outcome Measures' section is required.
-The 'Outcome Measures' section contains one or more sections with each of these sections identified by focus (Composition.section[outcomes].section.focus) which references a VariableDefinition Profile.
+The 'Outcome Measures' section contains one or more sections with each of these sections identified by focus (Composition.section[outcomes].section.focus) which references a <b>VariableDefinition Profile</b>.
 Each of these focused sections contain one or more of the following sections:

-....Composition.section[outcomes].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a ComparatorOnlyEvidence Profile.
+....Composition.section[outcomes].section.section[comparatorEvidence] has a section.code value for 'Evidence with comparator alone' and entries limited to a single reference of a <b>ComparatorOnlyEvidence Profile</b>.

-....Composition.section[outcomes].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a InterventionOnlyEvidence Profile.
+....Composition.section[outcomes].section.section[interventionEvidence] has a section.code value for 'Evidence with intervention alone' and entries limited to a single reference of a <b>InterventionOnlyEvidence Profile</b>.

-....Composition.section[outcomes].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a ComparativeEvidence Profile.
+....Composition.section[outcomes].section.section[comparativeEvidence] has a section.code value for 'Evidence with intervention vs. comparator' and entries limited to a single reference of a <b>ComparativeEvidence Profile</b>.

-The Guideline Profile is a Profile of EvidenceReport and is used for the composition of a clinical practice guideline and may be tightly related to use of the Recommendation Profile for related content.
+The <b>Guideline Profile</b> is a Profile of <b>EvidenceReport</b> and is used for the composition of a clinical practice guideline and may be tightly related to use of the <b>Recommendation Profile</b> for related content.
 A category element instance expresses that the composition is a "Guideline" and additional category element instances may be used.

-The Guideline Profile will have 1 to 6 section element instances with any of the following section.code concepts:  Introduction, Recommendations, Text, Methods, Acknowledgements, and Appendices.
-The Recommendations section will have entries which are constrained to reference the Recommendation Profile.
+The <b>Guideline Profile</b> will have 1 to 6 section element instances with any of the following section.code concepts:  Introduction, Recommendations, Text, Methods, Acknowledgements, and Appendices.
+The Recommendations section will have entries which are constrained to reference the <b>Recommendation Profile</b>.

-The Recommendation Profile is a Profile of EvidenceReport and is used for the composition of a recommendation (such as that from a clinical practice guideline) and may be tightly related to a RecommendationPlan Profile of PlanDefinition and a RecommendationJustification Profile of ArtifactAssessment.
+The <b>Recommendation Profile</b> is a Profile of <b>EvidenceReport</b> and is used for the composition of a recommendation (such as that from a clinical practice guideline) and may be tightly related to a <b>RecommendationPlan Profile</b> of PlanDefinition and a <b>RecommendationJustification Profile</b> of ArtifactAssessment.
 A category element instance expresses that the composition is a "Recommendation" and additional category element instances may be used.

-The relatesTo element will have 1 or more instances with a type of "derived-from" which may reference RecommendationJustification Profile, PlanDefinition Resource, or Composition Resource where the structured data for the source content of the composition is found.
+The relatesTo element will have 1 or more instances with a type of "derived-from" which may reference <b>RecommendationJustification Profile</b>, <b>PlanDefinition Resource</b>, or <b>Composition Resource</b> where the structured data for the source content of the composition is found.

-The Recommendation Profile will have 1 to 5 section element instances with any of the following section.code concepts:  Recommendation Specification, Evidence, Net Effect, Judgments, and Considerations.
+The <b>Recommendation Profile</b> will have 1 to 5 section element instances with any of the following section.code concepts:  Recommendation Specification, Evidence, Net Effect, Judgments, and Considerations.

 ..The Recommendation Specification section is required and contains sections with section.code concepts for Recommendation Statement, Rating System, Strength of Recommendation, Direction of Recommendation, Ratings, Related Items, Discussion, Population, Action, Opposite Action, and Data Source.